isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1913.md

 ---
-title: A2000ERP Version 12.X - Package (A) - A2000ERP Wholesale System for 10 Users Annual Subscription
+title: Fortinet Fortigate (Next Generation Firewall) - 200E with 1 Year Onsite support for quarterly firmware update
-permalink: /productivity-solutions-grant/solutionrepo/solution2024
+permalink: /productivity-solutions-grant/solutionrepo/solution1913
 ---

 ### Description

-A2000 Solutions Pte.
-Ltd. is an established ERP business software development company in Singapore with more than 24 years of industry experience in its pocket.
-We provide enterprise solutions that cover financial management, analytics, mobile solutions, sales & distribution, POS, inventory & warehouse system.
-A2000 Solutions simplifies your business processes, empowers people, and helps SMEs to create dynamic responses to market changes for small and medium-sized industries.
+AWECREATION PTE LTD is an authorized Managed Service Provider for Fortinet FortiGate Next-generation firewalls (NGFW) to build the Cyber Security for SMEs.
+With the continual work from home arrangement and constantly evolving Cyber security facing the SMEs IT setup and work from home employees, Fortinet is well positioned for SMEs needs as a leader in Gartner Magic Quadrant for Network Firewalls.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_A2000_ERP_Annex_3_CR_wef_21_Oct_21_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedAwecreation_Annex_3CRwef15April2021_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria